Image : Symbols coming out of a laptop

 Logging CPD (Continuing Professional Development)

-The updated MyGSL will soon allow you to log your CPD online.
+You are now able to log your CPD online on the updated MyGSL.
 Whilst this experience is being improved, we have put together a template logbook which you can download and use to track your CPD.

 A record of CPD activities for at least the last three years must be included with your application in the CPD section of the application.